Iryn-e/Personal-Skyrimmodlist/README.md

 ## Armour

 Armour has a lot of stuff in it.
-So far I've got 5 mods in this category (technically 4).

 -Top Mod: [Immersive Armors](https://www.nexusmods.com/skyrimspecialedition/mods/3479 "Link to Nexusmods")
 \